whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/06-polygon-3d-modeling/06-10-polygon-modeling-rendering-exercises-assignment copy.md

 ### Requirements

 - Include the form of the example "block" in both scenes
-- Minimum of 2 lights (can have more lights)
+- Minimum of 1 light (can have more lights)
 - Minimum of 2 objects, example "block" model and background (can have many more objects, and likely should have many more) - experiment and try things out
 - Apply materials and/or shaders to objects and background
 - Minimum 1920 x 1080 pixel render images